-Senior Staff have extra responsibilities for discipline, but all Members of Staff share a common responsibility for maintaining good discipline at all times, both in, and out of school, where this is appropriate.
-To achieve this, a knowledge of the school rules is needed so that there can be a common, concentrated and consistent approach; it is most important that disciplinary measures are seen to be fair and reasonable.
+Senior Staff have extra responsibilities for discipline, but all Members of Staff share a common responsibility for maintaining good behaviour at all times, both in, and out of school, where this is appropriate.
+To achieve this, a knowledge of the school rules is needed so that there can be a common, concentrated and consistent approach.